 Across those questions, four themes stood out.

 First, AI is becoming more practical.
 Database teams do not need more hype.
 They need tools that help them work faster, reduce noise, and make tuning and troubleshooting less manual.
-That showed up clearly in AI Query Assist.
-It uses execution-plan context to suggest performance-focused SQL rewrites instead of acting like a generic AI text tool.
+That showed up clearly in AI Query Assist – which uses execution-plan context to suggest performance-focused SQL rewrites.

 Second, hybrid flexibility still matters.
 Some customers want to keep their database tooling self-hosted.
 Others want SaaS.
 Many need both.
 Because of that, the session emphasized flexibility rather than a single operating model.